smalldatalab/docker-ohmage-omh-suite/README.md

 scp docker-compose.yml ubuntu@{BASE URL}:~
 ```

-Once the file is transferred, you can run it through the terminal on the machine with:
+Once the file is transferred, you can move and run it through the terminal on the machine with:
 ```
 cd ~
 mkdir omh